7 façons de combattre le stress naturellement - Epycure

 Discover the relaxing power of plants

 Phytotherapy, or the use of plants for their medicinal properties, is a very effective way to combat the negative effects of stress .
-Long considered simple grandmother's remedies, adaptogenic plants are particularly appreciated today for their ability to balance, restore and protect the nervous system.
-They help the body to regain normal physiological functions after a stressful situation.
+Long considered simple grandmother's remedies, adaptogenic plants are particularly appreciated today for their ability to balance, restore, and protect the nervous system.
+They help the body regain normal physiological functions after a stressful situation.

 Adopt essential oils